mattmasel/evil-eval/README.md

 TODO | Description
 ---- | -----------
-1 | Implement error checks for graceful termination, especially when using `Ctrl+C` to exit the program prematurely 2 | Add more payloads to the payloads.txt file
+1 | Add more payloads to the payloads.txt file
-3 | Implement `GET` request compatibility
+2 | Implement `GET` request compatibility

 ## Disclaimer